Skip to product information

 - A natural landscape painted with ash, a tranquil universe in the palm of your hand

-This work, "Ash Glazed Sake Cup" by Nishibata Tadashi, is a small piece that encapsulates the beauty of natural glaze, the essence of Tamba ware.
-In a palm-sized vessel, a multi-layered landscape is created by the encounter of fire, ash, and earth.
+This work, "Ash Glazed Sake Cup" by Nishibata Tadashi, is a small piece that condenses the beauty of natural glaze, the essence of Tamba ware.
+Inside the palm-sized vessel, a multi-layered landscape is created by the encounter of flame, ash, and earth.

-On the surface of the vessel, wood ash accumulated during firing and melted naturally, creating beautiful flows of ash glaze.
-The pale bluish areas, milky white spots, and the reddish brown surface that emerged from the firing process all overlap, creating a sense of depth that seems to capture the scenery of mountains and watersides.
-The flowing glaze has a sense of dynamism, adding a sense of life to the vessel's tranquil appearance.
+On the surface of the vessel, wood ash accumulated during firing and dissolved naturally, creating a beautiful flow of ash glaze.
+Pale bluish areas, milky white bleeds, and the reddish-brown base surface that emerged during firing overlap, creating a sense of depth that seems to capture the scenery of mountains and watersides.
+The traces of the glaze have a sense of dynamism, adding a sense of life to the vessel's tranquil appearance.

-The entire cup is made up of beveled edges reminiscent of a hexagon.
-The gentle waves on the edge and the firm base give the vessel a sense of tension, giving it a dignified presence despite its small size.
-The rim is slightly uneven, exuding the warmth of handcrafting, and you can enjoy the change in feel when it touches your lips.
+The entire guitou is composed of chamfered edges reminiscent of a hexagon.
+The gently undulating rim and firm base give the vessel a sense of tension, giving it a dignified presence despite its small size.
+The rim is slightly uneven, exuding the warmth of handcrafting, and you can enjoy the different sensations it feels when placed against your lips.

 Memories engraved by ash and flames

-This sake cup is shaped on a potter's wheel and then fired for a long time in a wood-fired kiln.
-The condition of the glaze changes depending on how the firewood burns, how the ash falls, and where the piece is placed inside the kiln, and this is reflected in the scenery of the piece.
-This process, which can truly be called "collaboration with nature," gives this vessel a unique expression.
+This sake cup is formed on a potter's wheel and then fired for a long time in a wood-fired kiln.
+The condition of the glaze changes depending on how the firewood burns, how the ash falls, and where it is placed inside the kiln, and this is reflected in the scenery of the piece.
+This process, which can truly be called "collaboration with nature," gives this vessel a one-of-a-kind appearance.

 Beauty in the silence

-This vessel is far from extravagant or showy, yet has a quiet, yet unmistakable beauty that stays in the mind of the beholder.
-The way the light flickers when sake is poured into it, the scenery that rises as it threads through the glaze.
+This vessel is far from being extravagant or flashy, yet it possesses a quiet, yet undeniable beauty that lingers in the viewer's mind.
+The way the light flickers when sake is poured into it, the way the scenery rises as it threads its way through the glaze...
 It is a vessel that shows a new expression with each use, marking the passage of time with its owner.

 The essence of Tamba ware in the palm of your hand

-Nishibata Tadashi's technique and sensibility in taking full advantage of the natural material of ash glaze and the power of firing are beautifully embodied in this sake cup.
-A deep philosophy and aesthetic sense are imbued within the simple form, making it a vessel that truly embodies "beauty in utility."
+This sake cup is a perfect embodiment of Nishibata Tadashi's technique and sensibility in making the most of the extremely natural material of ash glaze and the power of firing.
+A deep philosophy and aesthetic sense are imbued within its simple form, making it a vessel that truly embodies "beauty in utility."

-This "Ash Glazed Sake Cup" is a masterpiece that combines practicality as a sake cup with artistic value that is worthy of admiration.
-Every time you use it, the memories of earth and fire will be transferred to your hands, enriching your daily moments.
+This "ash-glazed sake cup" is a masterpiece that combines practicality as a sake cup with aesthetic value.
+Every time you use it, the memories of earth and fire will be transferred to your hands, enriching your everyday moments.

 View full details